Last updated: 2026-04-20

 Should You Buy the 2018 Toyota 4RUNNER?

-A pre-purchase inspection is recommended for used examples, with particular attention to steering (11).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to steering (11).
+An extended warranty is worth pricing out.

 Compared to the 2019 Toyota 4RUNNER, which scored the same.